 How did you decide on the location of your unique bohemian wedding?

 We were lucky enough to have our close friends, Heidi and Brian, generously offer to host our wedding at their beautiful property in Morgan, UT.
 They had just moved in the previous year and had a lot of work to do, but they said they were happy to do it because it gave them motivation to get it done.

 When we took a tour of their property, nine months before the wedding, we were both sold and hooked on the idea of a fun, outdoor wedding.
 We saved so much money on decor because with the scenic mountains in the background, why bother with much more?
 We both came home and said to each other, “Welp honey, it looks like we are having a wedding.”
 So, with the dress and the location locked, we set a date.
 September was perfect for an outdoor Utah wedding.

 What inspired the look and feel of your wedding day?

 My priority was to have no stress over our wedding.
 So, we kept it casual and low key.
 After getting way too addicted to Pinterest, I started discovering which wedding themes I liked and disliked.
-I love Boho and outdoor music festivals.
+I love outdoor music festivals.
 I looked up “Glamping Weddings,” “Festival Weddings,” “bohemian weddings,” and “Mountain Weddings.”
 Pinterest really was a huge help.
 It was during this research process that I started getting ideas and inspiration.